Skip to main content

 Aerospike Admin is an interactive Python utility used for getting summary info for the current health of a cluster, administering the access control list (ACL), managing user defined functions (UDFs), managing secondary indexes (sindex), changing dynamic configurations, and tuning commands across the cluster.

-Aerospike Admin is provided by the Aerospike-Tools package which is bundled within our various Server Packages.
-Optionally you may obtain it through the Aerospike-Admin repository.
+Aerospike Admin is provided by the Aerospike-Tools package, which is bundled within our various Server Packages.
+You can also get it from the Aerospike-Admin repository.

 Install

-To install Aerospike Admin either install the Aerospike-Tools package which is bundled in our Server Packages or clone and install from the Github Repository.
+To install Aerospike Admin, either install the Aerospike-Tools package, which is bundled in our Server Packages or clone, build, and install from the GitHub Repository.

 Configurations